How crunching works

 Runtime crunch write workflow

+In some rare cases, customers may choose to integrate Crunch into their existing ETL engine.
 In this mode Crunch has two main components:

 -

 An ML-powered adaptive compression control system which analyzes your existing columnar files to create compression optimization recipes.
-The control system continuously learns from and adapts to your data over time.

 -

-2. The Controller routes vanilla objects to a Compression recipe generator, which analyzes the unique characteristics and structure of the columnar files.
+1. An administrator routes vanilla objects to a Compression recipe generator, which analyzes the unique characteristics and structure of the columnar files.

-3. The Compression recipe generator updates the Compression recipe store with new or updated recipes.
+2. The Compression recipe generator updates the Compression recipe store with new or updated recipes.

 Crunch is not in the read path.
 Reading Granica Crunch compressed files is transparent — any application using the open source Parquet reader can read them normally.